mohit5it9/Pubnub-Chat/README.md

 	Users can send messages to each other
 	Implemented the 'is typing' feature
 	also displays the number of live users in a particular channel
-<b>for now while entering the channel name, please put 'os' (without quotes) as the channel name, as I have hardcoded this in the code.<b>
+<b>for now while entering the channel name, please put 'os' (without quotes) as the channel name, as I have hardcoded this in the code.

 Future Works: